 A. royi and P. annandalei were fed 13C18-ALA through liposomes for 24 h and subsequently fed baker’s yeast or Dunaliella tertiolecta for an additional 48 h.
 Mortality was not observed in A. royi, but a high mortality was observed in P. annandalei when fed baker’s yeast (> 30 %), whereas lower mortality was observed in P. annandalei when fed D. tertiolecta (< 10 %).
 As mortality in P. annandalei was higher than in A. royi when fed both diets, it is likely that P. annandalei had a poorer tolerance towards the liposomes or the general handling during the experiments.
 Furthermore, P. annandalei fed baker’s yeast had a higher mortality than when fed D. tertiolecta, suggesting that baker’s yeast had an additional effect on the mortality of P. annandalei.
 Baker’s yeast was fed in excess, and visible formations of yeast cells were present at the bottom of the beakers.
 Farhadian et al. (2008) suggested that excessive addition of yeast will result in worsening water quality and will affect survival of copepods, which could be the case for P. annandalei.
 Furthermore, another calanoid copepod, Acartia tonsa, has previously been documented to desist feeding if the feed particles were nutritiously inadequate, and not resume feeding when returned to nutritious feed-sources (Støttrup & Jensen 1990).
 The same could be true for P. annandalei in both the case of the liposomes and the baker’s yeast, and the lack of nutrition combined with the stress of the prior 24h starvation and general handling could result in high mortality.
 Because of the high mortality of P. annandalei when fed baker’s yeast, it was concluded that for future experiments the post-liposome diet should be D. tertiolecta.
-However, retention of the 13C-marked FA over time was higher when fed baker’s yeast (~ 100 - 400 total µg 13C FA · mg Ccopepod-1 at T48h) than when fed D. tertiolecta (~ 50 total µg 13C FA · mg Ccopepod-1 at T48h), which was the initial argument for the use of baker’s yeast as the post-liposome diet, as the lack of dietary non-labelled ALA could limit the turnover of the 13C-FAs.
+However, retention of the 13C-marked FAs over time was higher when fed baker’s yeast (~ 100 - 400 total µg 13C FA · mg Ccopepod-1 at T48h) than when fed D. tertiolecta (~ 50 total µg 13C FA · mg Ccopepod-1 at T48h), which was the initial argument for the use of baker’s yeast as the post-liposome diet, as the lack of dietary non-labelled ALA could limit the turnover of the 13C-FAs.
 Therefore, baker’s yeast should be considered a viable option as post-liposome diets for copepods that thrive on it.